U8NWXD/oppia-wiki/Installing-Oppia-(Linux;-Python-3).md

 ## Setup a virtual environment

-For your vitual environment, we recommend you use [pyenv](https://github.com/pyenv/pyenv).
+For your virtual environment, we recommend you use [pyenv](https://github.com/pyenv/pyenv).
 Here are some instructions for doing so, but you can use another virtual environment tool if you wish:

 1. First, make sure you install the Python build dependencies for your operating system.
 These are specified [here](https://github.com/pyenv/pyenv/wiki#suggested-build-environment).
 Next, install pyenv: